 The purpose of the Global Citizenship Programme at Rysensteen Gymnasium is to give the school’s students the opportunity to understand their learning in a global context so that they begin to perceive themselves as world citizens.
 Moreover, the aim is to encourage the students to think of themselves as people with social duties and responsibilities in a local, regional and global context.
 They acquire the academic foundations of these concepts through academic work and extracurricular courses.

 Globalisation’s problems and challenges will become apparent and concrete through cooperation that we have established with the partnership-schools around the world.
-We work with schools in the USA, China, Turkey, Spain, Argentina, Singapore, Iceland, India, Egypt, Canada and Uganda.
+We work with schools in Argentina, Canada, China, Croatia, Egypt, India, Poland, Singapore, South Korea, Spain, Turkey, Uganda and the USA.

 The programme is based on the culture of democratic engagement that already exists at Rysensteen, where democratic processes are an important part of the school’s vision.
 For many years the school has worked to involve the students in the decision-making processes at Rysensteen, which has resulted in a wide-ranging delegation of responsibility to them.